-I took this long time favorite of ours and transformed it into Nourished Banana Bread.
+This is the good stuff, right here, friends.
+Our very favorite banana bread recipe.
 Now, I must warn you.
 This recipe contains no refined sugar.
-No gluten or crazy “gluten-free flour blend” that you need to go buy.
+No gluten or crazy “healthy flour blend” that you need to go buy.
 And chances are, if you utilize any of my “baking” recipes you already have all of these ingredients sitting right in your freezer or pantry-they are my baking “staples”.

-My kids cry for more.
-My husband gives me an extra squishy pat on the teezo (arabic slang, why not?!).
-My friends are astounded that a sweet treat that’s typically packed full of unhealthful garbage (delicious, garbage, I will admit) can actually be transformed into something they can feel good feeding their kiddos for breakfast.
+My kids beg for more.
+My friends are shocked that a sweet treat that’s typically packed full of unhealthful ingredients can actually be transformed into something they can feel good feeding their kiddos for breakfast.
 This, right here friends, is why I love to cook.
-And get the recipe in your hands.
-I assure you, this is the ONLY banana bread recipe is the perfect display of just that.
+Because it really is possible to turn traditional favorite recipes into more nourishing versions…and this banana bread recipe is the perfect display of just that.
 I hope your family enjoys this one as much as we do!

 Nourished Banana Bread

-*note: If you do not have oat flour on hand its a piece of cake to make your own: just place rolled or old fashioned oats (gluten free for a GF version) in a food processor or blender and process until it becomes a fine, flour-like texture
+*note: you can purchase pre made oat flour, but it’s a piece of cake to make your own: just place rolled or old fashioned oats (gluten free for a GF version) in a food processor or blender and process until it becomes a fine, flour-like texture.

 1 1/4 Cups Gluten Free Oat Flour